mickruk/kwk-level-1-lecture-005-ruby-methods/README.md

   puts "#{local_greeting} #{your_name}, I'm #{my_name}, how's your #{time_of_day}?"
 end
 ```
+#### CFU
+Create your own greeting by defining the variable scopes local_greeting, your_name, my_name, and time_of_day to be something different than Shalom, Golda, Lea, and life.

-But now that `greeting` method is very specific, we wouldn't be able to change it to say hello in a different way to a different person.
+But now that `greeting` method is very specific, we wouldn't be able to change it to say hello in a different way to a different person without changing the actual code each time.

 ## Arguments - 10 Minutes